HyperNormalisation: A World Without Power

 The effect of the Iraq war wreaks havoc on the American psyche and people retreat into cyberspace.
 Judea Pearl creates Bayesian networks that mimic human behaviour.
 Judea's son, Daniel Pearl is the first American to be beheaded on a video uploaded to YouTube.

 Meanwhile, social media algorithms show information that is pleasing to their users and hence does nothing to challenge their beliefs.
 Despite this, Occupy Wall Street emerges in an attempt to disrupt the system by imitating the leaderless system that the internet was once imagined to become.
 Using a similar method, the Egyptian revolution of 2011 commenced.

 Britain, France and the US turn their backs on Muammar Gaddafi once Libyans rise up against him.
 The US drops bombs using drones, and then footage is shown of Gaddafi being captured by rebels.

 Neither Occupy Wall Street nor the Arab Spring turn out very well for the revolutionaries.

 In Russia, Vladimir Putin and his cabinet of political technologists create mass confusion.
 Vladislav Surkov uses ideas from art to turn Russian politics into a bewildering piece of theatre.
-Donald Trump used the same techniques in his presidential campaign by using language from Occupy Wall Street.
+Donald Trump employs the same techniques in his presidential campaign by using language from Occupy Wall Street.
 Curtis asserts that Trump "defeated journalism" by rendering its fact-checking abilities irrelevant.

 The American Left's attempt to resist Trump on the internet had no effect.
 In fact, they were just feeding the social media corporations who valued their many additional clicks.

 Syria's revolution becomes more vicious and violent.
 The technique of suicide bombing that Curtis argues Hafez al-Assad introduced in order to unite the Middle East has instead torn it apart.
 Russia uses Surkov's concept of "non-linear warfare" to fight against the Syrian rebels.
 Russia claims to leave Syria, but doesn't.

-Abu Musab al-Suri in Syria suggests that terrorists should not carry out large-scale attacks such as Osama Bin Laden's, but instead carry out "random" small-scale attacks throughout the West to create fear and chaos, against which it would be more difficult to retaliate.
+Abu Musab al-Suri in Syria suggests that terrorists should not carry out large-scale attacks such as Osama bin Laden's, but instead carry out "random" small-scale attacks throughout the West to create fear and chaos, against which it would be more difficult to retaliate.

 Destabilisation of the West's psyche leads to the vote for Brexit and the popularity of Donald Trump.